First you need to setup a Linqer Connection.

 You can compare the output SQL, which has been produced by the .NET with the original SQL statement.

-Code for DataContext variable declaration can be obtained at the Data Context section.
+The code for DataContext variable declaration can be obtained in the Data Context section.

-to move generated LINQ expression into your Visual Studio project.
+Use the "Copy to Clipboard" button to move the generated LINQ expression into your Visual Studio project.

 Use generated classes, which turn your query result into the convenient list.

-helps you to move generated classes into your Visual Studio project.
+Use the button to replace class names.
+The "Copy to Clipboard" button - helps you move generated classes into your Visual Studio project.